 Missouri S&T is committed to helping employees stay safe and healthy during the COVID-19 pandemic.
 One important tool for suppressing the spread of the coronavirus is the COVID-19 vaccine.
-In order to notify you of vaccine availability, we are asking faculty and staff to complete this survey as soon as possible: mst.qualtrics.com/jfe/form/SV_77CToJi80NRvTkq.
+Please view the vaccinations tab in order to find the latest new on where you can receive a vaccine locally.

 Missouri S&T Student Health Services (SHS) can help employees who would like COVID-19 testing due to illness or other reasons.
 Please email firstname.lastname@example.org or call 573-341-4902 for more information.

 What to do if you test positive for COVID-19